So what happens in

 If

-you agree to do a Bringer show, book
+you agree to do a Bringer show, book it and bring no one and let the

-impotence.
-No matter how many IMPORTANT
+promoter stew in his own impotence.
+No matter how many IMPORTANT famous people the promoter

-knowing if he really was powerful he
+photographs himself with or boasts about knowing if he really was powerful he wouldn't need YOU

-labour.
+manual labour.

-making acts pay to play include:
+hilarious defences for making acts pay to play include:

-You are driven by
+are driven by jealousy

 No, I'm not.

-comics who are annoyed by it.
+is just a few comics who are annoyed by it.

 When HUGE numbers